cklogasia/barkus/README.md

 - **Windows 11 compatible** with zxing-cpp for superior barcode detection
 - **Cross-platform support** for Windows, Linux, and macOS
 - **Comprehensive logging** with configurable verbosity levels
+- **Intelligent retry mechanism** with image enhancement for better barcode detection

 ## Installation